on1san/Custom-Player-Sprite-Switcher/README.md

 ## Features

-* This mod makes it possible to change the following sprites:
+**This mod makes it possible to change the following sprites:
+* Overworld Walking Sprite
-* Test
+* Trainercard Front Sprite
-* test
+* Battle Back Sprite

-  Bonus:
+* Fishing Sprites (Gen2 doesnt have fishing animations)
+* Biking Sprites (the normal animation will be "running")

+  Experimental:
 * Play as NPCs.

 ## Shortcuts